From Rebecca To Moulin Rouge: The Femme Fatale Power Of A Red Dress

 Advertisement

 “Ever since I started designing I’ve always tried to use red, especially on female characters,” Day says.
 It’s true.
 From Brighton Rock to My Summer of Love, Day’s film credits come splashed in scarlet.
-“It’s a very arresting color,” he adds.
-“When you’re doing a crowd scene and there are lots of colors going on, red really stands out.”
-Consequently, it was an obvious choice for a character, or rather a presence, who demands attention even after death. “[It’s] the color of wine, of death, of life…” Day reflects.
+“It’s a very arresting colour,” he adds.
+“When you’re doing a crowd scene and there are lots of colours going on, red really stands out.”
+Consequently, it was an obvious choice for a character, or rather a presence, who demands attention even after death. “[It’s] the colour of wine, of death, of life…” Day reflects.

 In the case of Rebecca, it’s also a subtle nod to the original text.
 There, one of Rebecca’s dresses, discovered by the new Mrs. de Winter still hanging in a wardrobe, is described as “wine-coloured and soft.”
 This evocative gown, surrounded by “gold brocade” and a “train of white satin” forms a sinister reminder of its former inhabitant.
 As the film progresses and the questions surrounding Rebecca’s death grow ever darker, this garment takes on increasingly unnerving meaning.